coatsy/coding-workshop/spirals/spirals4.md

 Just like making a square, building a spiral is just doing two things over and over again, moving and turning.
 The only extra thing to do is change how far the movement should be.

 Each time we go through the loop we want to move a little further, so each time we're going to change the value of counter by 1.
-There's a block fro that in the Variables group.
+There's a block for that in the `Variables` group.
 Add that block inside the loop.

 ![Increment the counter each time through the loop](./images/spiral-loop-2.png)